 In April 2013 the Child Care Law Reporting Project was launched.
 It was established to examine and report on child care proceedings in the courts.

-If a child is in need of care and protection and is unlikely to receive it at home, then the HSE must take them into care.
+If a child is in need of care and protection and is unlikely to receive it at home, then the CFA must take them into care.
 This may happen for example, in the case of an orphan or an abandoned child.

-There are a number of procedures which the HSE can use when dealing with children who are at risk or who are in need of care.
-The HSE may apply to the courts for a number of different orders.
+There are a number of procedures which the CFA can use when dealing with children who are at risk or who are in need of care.
+The CFA may apply to the courts for a number of different orders.
 These orders give the courts a range of powers (including decisions-making), about the type of care necessary and about access to the children for parents and other relatives.
 The following is a sumary of these orders:

 The court must make all decisions on the basis that the welfare of the child is paramount.
 With this consideration in mind the court may order that the child be joined as a party to the care proceedings.
-This means that the child has separate legal representation paid for by the HSE.
+This means that the child has separate legal representation paid for by the CFA.
 If the child is not a party to the proceedings the court may appoint a guardian ad litem to speak for the child.
 (A guardian ad litem is an independent person appointed by the court to represent the wishes and interests of a child in specified court proceedings).

 The Children Act 2001 provided for family welfare conferences for children at risk from their own behaviour and these provisions came into effect in July 2004.
 The family welfare conference is a mechanism for early intervention and the conference may be convened where: